Smoking in Australia: Mid-2020s consumption increase

 The illicit tobacco market has been a major component of the overall tobacco market in Australia, with an industry report estimating that 28.6% of tobacco consumed in Australia in 2023 was illicit, higher than in any other year beginning in 2009, however the accuracy of industry estimates has been questioned by some scholars.
 Some experts believe the increase in illicit tobacco use in Australia is directly due to tobacco excise tax increases, while others believe the exact relationship between tax increases and illicit tobacco use is uncertain.

 According to tobacco industry estimates, in 2023, the most common international brand of manufactured illicit tobacco in Australia was Manchester, accounting for 4.6% of total manufactured cigarette consumption including legal tobacco, followed by Double Happiness with 3.3% of total consumption.
 This was in contrast to the previous year, in which Double Happiness accounted for 4.7% of consumption and Manchester accounted for 1.9% of consumption.

 The increase in the size of the Australian illicit tobacco trade led to violent disputes between rivalling criminal gangs involved in the trade, with the Melbourne tobacco wars in particular gaining notoriety.
 The Australian Broadcasting Corporation (ABC) reported as part of its Four Corners program that arson incidents in Victoria related to illicit tobacco occurred on average twice weekly in 2024.
 In October 2023, Victoria Police established Taskforce Lunar as part of enforcement regarding arson and other crimes linked to the illicit tobacco trade.
 By mid-2024, the taskforce had made 68 arrests and seized cash and illicit tobacco worth over three million Australian dollars in total, according to the police annual report.
 In South Australia, the ABC reported that nineteen firebombings occurred in Adelaide between early July and early November 2024.

 In the leadup to the 2025 Australian federal election, the Australian Association of Convenience Stores authorised a political campaign titled Act on Illicit that sought to represent the interests of legal tobacco traders regarding violent crime related to illicit tobacco consumption.
+In the 2024-25 financial year, the Australian Border Force reported intercepting more than 2,000 tonnes of illicit tobacco products during their importation into Australia.
+As of 2026 Victoria is attempting to pass new laws that grant landlords and Tobacco Licensing Victoria the ability to forcefully close stores that sell illicit tobacco products.